yachna/containers/vpc_ts.md

    ```
    {: pre}

 3. Using the ID for the larger subnets that you created in step 1, add the zones to the worker pool.
-Repeat the following command for each zone.
+Repeat the following command for each zone and subnet.
   ```
   ibmcloud ks zone-add-vpc-classic --zone <zone> --subnet-id <subnet_id> --cluster <cluster_name_or_ID> --worker-pools <worker_pool_name>
   ```
   {: pre}

-4. After a few minutes, verify that your `LoadBalancer` service has been successfully provisioned onto one of the new subnets.
+4. After a few minutes, verify that your `LoadBalancer` service is successfully provisioned onto one of the new subnets.
 If the service is provisioned successfully, no `Warning` or `Error` events are displayed.
   ```
   kubectl describe svc <kubernetes_lb_service_name>
   ```